conradogarciaberrotaran/science-hackday/README.md

 ## How to run for development
 1. Git clone the repo
 3. Make sure you're in a new virtualenv
 3. Run `pip install -r requirements-dev.txt`
+4. Run `pre-commit install`
-4. Run `pytest` at the root of the project, all tests should pass
+5. Run `pytest` at the root of the project, all tests should pass
-5. You're ready for development!
+6. You're ready for development!

 ## How to run for production
 1. Git clone the repo